kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Decision maker

-**Tasks**: Assess the software to make sure that it will meet the company's needs.
-Needs the facts – not just marketing spin – before signing on the dotted line.
+**Tasks**: Assesses the software to make sure that it meets the company's needs.
+Requires the facts – not just marketing spin – before signing on the dotted line.
 **Goal**: Purchase the right solution for the company, and ensure stakeholders back this decision.

 ### Software developer